Julie Powell, food writer of ‘Julie & Julia,’ dies at 49

 NEW YORK (AP) — Food writer Julie Powell, who became an internet darling after blogging for a year about making every recipe in Julia Child’s “Mastering the Art of French Cooking,” leading to a book deal and a film adaptation, has died.
 She was 49.

-Powell died of cardiac arrest on Oct.
+Powell died of cardiac arrest Oct.
 26 at her home in upstate New York, The New York Times reported.
-Her death was confirmed by Judy Clain, Powell’s email and editor-in-chief of Little, Brown.
+Her death was confirmed by Judy Clain, Powell’s email and editor in chief of Little, Brown.

 “She was a brilliant writer and a daring, original person and she will not be forgotten,” Clain said in a statement. ”We are sending our deepest condolences to all who knew and loved Julie, whether personally or through the deep connections she forged with readers of her memoirs.”